Gab1LaMenace/project_node_react/README_william.md

 I mainly worked on the frontend.
-I mainly did the music player page and worked on the rest of the files in the frontend.
+Most of my work was on  the music player page and i also worked on the rest of the files in the frontend with Gabin.